 Applicants must demonstrate drive, initiative, maturity, leadership, and a commitment to giving back to one’s community.

 - Up to $10,000 to apply toward instrument purchases, summer camp tuition, college audition travel expenses, private lessons, or other music-related needs

 - Appearance on NPR’s From the Top

-- Participation in From the Top’s Center for the Development of Arts Leadership Program.
+- Participation in From the Top’s Arts Leadership and Community Engagement training.